ADVANTICS/documentation/products/adb-pc-ac01/docs/maintenance_and_troubleshooting.md

 # Maintenance and Troubleshooting

-## Update Firmware
+## Firmware update

 This guide provides the procedure for updating the converter's firmware.

 **Prerequisites:**

-* You have the new firmware file (`.hex`) provided by the ADVANTICS.
+* You have the new firmware file(s) (`.hex`) provided by the ADVANTICS.
-* You have the rovided firmware flashing tool (software) and a CAN-to-USB adapter.
+* You have the provided firmware flashing tool (software) and a Peak Systems CAN-to-USB adapter.
 * The converter is powered on and in `STANDBY` mode.
+* De-energize the HV bus, turn off AC or DC power feeding the units

 **Steps:**